johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 Where do packets get dropped? {#wheredropped}
 =============================
 Understanding where packets are discarded in a network device is essential for interpreting discard signals and determining appropriate mitigation actions.  {{ex-drop}} depicts an example of where and why packets may be discarded in a typical single-ASIC, shared-buffered type device.
-While actual device architectures vary, this example illustrates common processing stages where packets may be dropped.
+While actual device architectures vary between vendors and platforms, with some using multiple ASICs, distributed forwarding, or different buffering architectures, this example illustrates the common processing stages where packets may be dropped.
+The logical model for classifying and reporting discards remains consistent regardless of the underlying hardware architecture.

+Packets ingress on the left and egress on the right:

 ~~~~~~~~~~

-Packets ingress on the left and egress on the right:

                                                       +----------+
                                                       |          |